Ichigo-wiz/Melodify/README.md

 📌 Overview
 Melodify is a music streaming web application that allows users to browse, play, and enjoy songs with an elegant and intuitive UI.
 The project implements user authentication, a responsive design, and an interactive audio player using web technologies.

-The authentication system is handled via JavaScript by making API calls to http://localhost/Melodify/api.php, ensuring a smooth login/signup experience.

 🔍 Features
 🎶 Music Player with Controls